+Best Indian Table Tennis Players!
 Why everyone considers indoor sports to be played with less physical and mental requirement, it might be answered by a table tennis game.
-Table tennis is a sport same as a tennis, played on a rectangular table having either one-one or duo of players on either side of the table holding a small circular ping-pong thing with a small handle.
+Table tennis is a sport similar to tennis, played on a rectangular table having either one vs one or duo of players on either side of the table holding a small circular ping-pong paddle with a small handle.
 India is lucky to be blessed with these Table Tennis players who never fail to surprise us with their amazing skills.
 With its increasing revolution across the world, this sport has also emerged as a section of interest in India.

-Since its origin, India has also been producing numerous excellent table-tennis players, and few of them are as follows:
+Since its origin, India has also been producing numerous excellent table-tennis players.
+A few of them have been listed below:

 1) Sharath Kamal

 India’s most skilled paddler is a man on a task.
 The 2004 Athens and 2008 Beijing Olympian needs to convey the squad on his shoulders at the third spectator area of Riocentro from August 6-17.
 Sharath Kamal has been doing amazingly well on the global circuit in the wake of missing the transport in London four years back.
 The Arjuna awardee is the first Indian to win a singles title on the ITTF Pro Tour.

 An Ideal knee damage in 2015 deferred his Olympic capability till April this year.
 In any case, the 33-year-old table tennis star booked his place in the greatest brandishing occasion of the world.
 It was subsequent to winning a gold in the men’s singles last of Stage 2 occasion at Asian Olympic competition.